 Interstate Pistol League (IPA), Bullseye League

 The Binghamton Rifle Club participates in the Interstate Pistol Association (IPA) Bullseye competition every year.
 The competition runs from October thru March and shoots every Friday night.
 The league consists of eight teams shooting against each other.
 The shooters participating in this league are from the very beginning shooter right up through the State Champion.
 It is a “fun” league and everyone is willing to share and help each other become more proficient with their guns.
+You must be a member of our club to participate on a team representing our club in this league.
+Visiting team's shooters may shoot at scheduled matches on our range without the requirement of becoming members, however they must become BRC members should they wish to shoot and/or participate in other BRC leagues and events.

 Bullseye shooting, aka “conventional pistol” as officially referred to by the NRA, is the grandfather of every handgun competition in the United States.
 Full matches using three guns for a total of 2700 points stem back to the matches started in 1904 and has become the standard for regional, state and national championships, as well as setting the format for most outdoor shooting tournaments today.